-The challenge for In-House counsel may not be in ultimately getting this additional stipulation in a protective order but in convincing either In-House or Outside Merits counsel to introduce the data protection issues to Opposing counsel early enough to negotiate these terms.
-Merits counsel may be understandably concerned that Opposing counsel will view data protection considerations as pain points to exploit.
+The challenge for In-House eDiscovery counsel may not be in ultimately getting this additional stipulation in a protective order, but in convincing either In-House or Outside counsel to introduce the data protection issues to Opposing counsel early enough to negotiate these terms.
+Outside counsel may be understandably concerned that Opposing counsel will view data protection considerations as pain points to exploit.
 For this reason, counsel should consider raising data protection issues in early discussions about scheduling orders to avoid having to later contend that it cannot meet its deadlines due to data protection issues.
 Raising cost issues early can also start the process of building a record with the Court that complying with non-U.S. Data Protection Laws can be expensive and potentially outweigh the value of that data to a particular matter.
+Proportionality was emphasized during the recent revisions to the Fed.
+R. Civ.
+P.: "Parties may obtain discovery . . . that is . . . proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit."23